-&lt;sup>73The relevant procedure is detailed in the Rules on Advertising Medicines, Medical Devices and Medical Equipment as approved by the Order of the Minister of Healthcare of the Republic of Kazakhstan No. ҚР ДСМ-288/2020 dated 20 December 2020.
+73 The relevant procedure is detailed in the Rules on Advertising Medicines, Medical Devices and Medical Equipment as approved by the Order of the Minister of Healthcare of the Republic of Kazakhstan No. ҚР ДСМ-288/2020 dated 20 December 2020.

-- (i) Advertising medicines, healthcare products and medical devices, dietary supplements and preventive means not registered in Kazakhstan - (ii) Advertising prescription medicines in the mass media - (iii) Distributing samples of prescription medicines for the purpose of advertising and promotion - (iv) Engaging children for advertising medicines and medical products not intended for children - (v) Advertising medicines on public transport and in organizations not related to their intended purpose, use and delivery - with the exception of advertising medicines, medical devices, medical equipment and medical services at scientific and professional events (e.g., congresses, medicinal and pharmaceutical conferences and symposiums) - (vi) Advertising on outdoor visual advertisements, such as billboards, display panels, event posters and other permanent items - (vii) Advertising medicines, healthcare products and medical devices on a prescription form - (viii) Engaging healthcare professionals authorized to administer medicines for distribution purposes (certain exceptions apply) - (ix) Advertising the method of treatment for sexually transmitted, oncological, mental and dangerous infective diseases, HIV/AIDS, tuberculosis and diabetes - (x) Referring to a recommendation by scientists, healthcare professionals or government officials who, because of their special (celebrity) status, could encourage the consumption or prescription of medicinal products - (xi) Representing medicinal products or medical services as unique, the safest and the most effective - (xii) Suggesting that the safety or efficiency of the medicinal product is due to the fact that it is natural - (xiii) Guaranteeing the efficiency of medicinal products and the absence of adverse effects

-19.6.5 Ethical standards applicable to the promotion of medicines
+- (ix) Advertising the method of treatment for sexually transmitted, oncological, mental and dangerous infective diseases, HIV/AIDS, tuberculosis and diabetes - Referring to a recommendation by scientists, healthcare professionals or government officials who, because of their special (celebrity) status, could encourage the consumption or prescription of medicinal products - (xi) Representing medicinal products or medical services as unique, the safest and the most effective - (xii) Suggesting that the safety or efficiency of the medicinal product is due to the fact that it is natural - (xiii) Guaranteeing the efficiency of medicinal products and the absence of adverse effects - 19.6.5 Ethical standards applicable to the promotion of medicines

 The Health Code provides certain general standards for ethical business practices with regard to the promotion of pharmaceutical products and medical devices.
-In addition, a number of specific rules for the ethical promotion of pharmaceutical products and medical devices to healthcare professionals and pharmacies are set forth in the relevant regulations.
+In addition, a number of specific rules for the ethical promotion of pharmaceutical products and medical devices to healthcare professionals and pharmacies are set forth in the relevant regulations.74